Christopher Sequeira: Holmesian work

 Sequeira has contributed many essays and articles on Holmesian matters to the journal of the Sydney Passengers Sherlock Holmes Society, Passengers' Log.
 One of these, "No Stranger to the Knife: Sherlock Holmes Vs Jack the Ripper", has been praised by eminent Sherlock Holmes scholar Leslie S. Klinger as "a brilliant paper" in his Return of Sherlock Holmes (Sherlock Holmes Reference Library)(Oxford University Press, 2003).

 Sequeira sold three Sherlockian prose stories to anthologies appearing in 2008.
 "His Last Arrow" in Charles Prepolec (ed) Gaslight Grimoire: Fantastic Tales of Sherlock Holmes (Edge Publishing) was nominated for a WSFA Small Press Award in 2009.
 Two other Holmesian stories – "The Return of the Sussex Vampire" and "The Adventure of the Haunted Showman" – appeared in David Stuart Davies (ed) Sherlock Holmes: The Game's Afoot!
 (Wordsworth).
 "The Adventure of the Haunted Showman" was also reprinted in The Dark Detective Sherlock Holmes Issue 6 (Dec 2010).

 Sherlock Holmes: The Crossovers Casebook (Moonstone Publishing, 2012) features two Holmesian prose stories by Sequeira – "The Scion of Fear" and "The Adventure of the Lost Specialist".

-In 2017, Sequeira edited the anthology Sherlock Holmes: The Australian Casebook, featuring stories by Australian or Australia-based authors such as Kerry Greenwood, Kaaron Warren, Lucy Sussex, and Narrelle Harris.
+In 2017, Sequeira edited the prose fiction anthology Sherlock Holmes: The Australian Casebook, featuring stories by Australian or Australia-based authors such as Kerry Greenwood, Kaaron Warren, Lucy Sussex, and Narrelle Harris.
 Sequeira himself contributed a story.